mafintosh/webcat/README.md

 npm install -g webcat
 ```

+If you have trouble getting it to compile try following the [wrtc install instructions](https://github.com/js-platform/node-webrtc#prerequisites)

 ## Usage

 webcat lets you establish a p2p pipe to other github users over the web.